errinjohnson/errinjohnson.github.io/_posts/2019-01-30-week4-workshop.md

 they were more of a competitve market.

 The workshop continued with the setup of existing Antenna from one student KP that wrote down instructions from previous workshop to scan channels.
-There was a misunderstanding when I stated "Menu" and not "Manual" which I may of done.
+There was a misunderstanding when I stated "Menu" and not "Manual" which I may of done :).
 This encouraged me to print out check list and instructions to better assist the students.
 Eventually, the website will be a good source, but that is still a work in progress on to capture the correct audience.
 It is changing as I create it.